particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 - Particle: Flash application for debug (local)
 - Particle: Flash application & Device OS (local)

+If you want to change the version of Device OS on the device, you should use [Device Restore USB](/tools/device-restore/device-restore-usb/) to update the device first, then **Flash application (local)** from Workbench.
+The reason is that **Flash application & Device OS** does not flash required dependencies, such as the bootloader and SoftDevice.
+While these can be updated OTA, there are caveats.

+{{collapse op="start" label="More about changing the Device OS version"}}
+Some potential pitfalls with changing the Device OS version through **Flash application & Device OS (local)** include:

+- If the device is uses Wi-Fi and Wi-Fi is not configured, the device will not be able to update the missing components.
+The device will always boot into listening mode (blinking dark blue) even if you are using manual, semi-automatic, or threaded modes, and your firmware will not run.

+- If the device uses cellular and is out-of-area, the device will not be able to update the missing components.
+The device will go into connecting to cellular mode (blinking green) even if you are using manual, semi-automatic, or threaded modes, and your firmware will not run.

+- If the device is a Tracker and it has a Device OS version less than 3.0.0 and you are updating to a version 3.0.0 or later, in addition to the bootloader and SoftDevice device upgrades, the NCP (network coprocessor) needs to be updated.
+This can be done OTA, however the upgrade takes a while as the NCP update requires an intermediate update of Device OS, and the NCP itself is large.
+Device Restore DFU can update it over USB quickly and without using cellular data.

+- If you are downgrading Device OS, dependencies like the bootloader and SoftDevice are not downgraded OTA.
+This could result in unpredictable behavior, but if done for testing purposes, will result in an inaccurate test.

+**256K binary edge case**

+{{!-- BEGIN shared-blurb c44d9da5-6a99-46cc-a6e9-c9405c8fc578 --}}
+On Gen 3 devices including the Argon, Boron, B Series SoM, and Tracker, when upgrading from 3.0 or earlier to 3.1 or later, there is an edge case that can cause your old code to run.
+This will only occur when flashing over USB from Workbench, or using `particle flash --usb` or `particle flash --serial` from the Particle CLI.
+This problem does not occur with OTA flashing or Device Restore.

+When binaries were expanded from 128K to 256K maximum, this was accomplished by moving the start address 128K earlier in flash memory.
+The logic in the Device OS 3.1.0 and later bootloader is to check the 128K slot first, if there is a valid binary it will be used.
+This is necessary to make sure you can successfully using `particle flash <device> tinker`, `particle flash --usb tinker`, or the flash Tinker from the mobile apps.

+The problem is that if your 256K binary is less than 128K in size, the `particle flash --usb` command and Workbench **Particle: Flash application** commands do not invalidate the old 128K binary slot, which causes the old 128K binary to continue to run.

+The best workaround is to upgrade the device using [Device Restore USB](/tools/device-restore/device-restore-usb/) first, as it will clear the 128K binary slot during upgrade.
+This is only necessary once, when upgrading from before 3.1.0, to 3.1.0 or later.
+{{!-- END shared-blurb --}}

+{{collapse op="end"}}

 ![Flash Local](/assets/images/workbench/local-3.png)

 For devices that are in a product make sure you've used the [**Mark As Development Device**](/getting-started/console/development-devices/) option for your device in your product.
 If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.
 All Tracker (Tracker SoM, evaluation board, and Tracker One) devices are in a product, even single devices.